 State Bar of Georgia

 If you are not currently employed and/or do not plan to practice in Georgia at this time, you may enroll as an inactive member but you cannot practice law or provide any legal advice as an inactive member.

 Once enrolled as an active member, you are authorized to practice in Superior and all lower courts in the state.
 You may choose to be sworn in separately to the Court of Appeals of Georgia, Supreme Court of Georgia and federal district courts by contacting these courts.
 The Young Lawyers Division of the State Bar sponsors mass swearing-in ceremonies twice a year for the higher courts and will send out information to new members after you have enrolled.

 Items Necessary for Enrollment

 The Attorney Oath and Order: This document must have an official raised or colored seal.
 (This is obtained from the clerk of the Superior Court when you are sworn in.
 Copies will not be accepted).
-In some counties, the Clerk will provide the oath electronically to the Bar.
-The Clerk will inform you if you are in a participating county.
+In Fulton County, the Clerk will provide the oath electronically to the Bar.